-\chapter{Introduction}
+\section{Introduction}

-In this article we would like to consider some approaches to non-integer integro-differentiations and its implementation in computer algebra system Wolfram Mathematics.
+In this survey, we would like to consider some approaches to non-integer integro-differentiation and its implementation in the computer algebra system Wolfram Mathematica.

-In the Section \ref{S01} some historical moments and applications are briefly discussed.
-The ideas that started the era of fractional calculus are presented in Subsection \ref{S01.1}.
-Some different approaches to non-integer power of $\frac{d}{dx}$ are given in Subsection \ref{DA}.
-Generalizations of fractional derivatives such as operators with a power-logarithmic kernel, non-integer power of $x\frac{d}{dx}$ and $\frac{1}{x^\gamma}\frac{d}{dx}x^\gamma\frac{d}{dx}$, fractional derivative of a function $f$ with respect to another function $g$, Erdel\'yi-Kober type operators, local fractional derivatives, variable-order differential operators and sequential fractional derivatives are described in Subsection \ref{GFD}.
+In Section \ref{S01}, some historical moments and applications are briefly discussed.
+The ideas that initiated the era of fractional calculus are presented in Subsection \ref{S01.1}.
+Different approaches to non-integer powers of $\frac{d}{dx}$ are provided in Subsection \ref{DA}.
+Generalizations of fractional derivatives, such as operators with a power-logarithmic kernel, non-integer powers of $x\frac{d}{dx}$, and $\frac{1}{x^\gamma}\frac{d}{dx}x^\gamma\frac{d}{dx}$, fractional derivatives of a function $f$ with respect to another function $g$, Erd\'{e}lyi-Kober type operators, variable-order differential operators, and sequential fractional derivatives are described in Subsection \ref{GFD}.
 Fractional calculus has diverse and widespread applications.
-Some references to works where fractional calculus applies to physics, engineering, medicine are presented in Subsection \ref{Apl} as well as some approaches to numerical calculation of fractional derivatives.
+References to some of numerous works where fractional calculus is applied to physics, engineering, medicine, as well as some approaches to the numerical calculation of fractional derivatives are presented in Subsection \ref{Apl}.